 Now create an admin account for your Jenkins setup.
 This will be required to log in to Jenkins.

-After successful completion of Jenkins setup wizard, You will be redirected to Jenkins dashboard.
+After successful completion of the Jenkins setup wizard, You will be redirected to the Jenkins dashboard.

 To update existing installed plugins in Jenkins Manage Jenkins >> Manage Plugins >> Update Tab